MSCantrell/RedRumRunner/prompt_plan.md

    - Increased patrol frequency
    - Higher prices at legitimate ports
    - Bounty hunters targeting the player
-3. Add UI elements showing current notoriety
+3. Add UI elements using tcod showing current notoriety
 4. Create a "wanted" system with bounties on the player

 Integrate with our existing systems to have notoriety impact gameplay.
 This should create escalating challenges as the player engages in more piracy.
+Add visual feedback using tcod for notoriety changes and current level.
 ```

-#### Prompt 20: Escalating Authority Response
+### Prompt 20: Escalating Authority Response

 ```
 Implement the escalating authority response system: